-Outlook for 2021
+Outlook for 2022

-We expect continued negative impact by COVID 19 on our sales in both ERV Denmark and ERV Sweden.
-In line with the lowered travel activities by our customers, we will however also expect low claim costs.
-Our investment portfolio consists mainly of lowrisk Danish and Swedish government bonds, but we expect that the corona crisis will also negatively affect the result of our affiliated and associated companies.
+The travel market recovery to a level from 2019 is not expected before year 2023 in Leisure market and in 2024 in the Corporate segment.
+That is why we for 2022 still expect a negative impact of COVID 19 on our revenues in both ERV Denmark and ERV Sweden.
+In line with the lowered travel activities by our customers, we will however also expect lower claim costs.
+Our investment portfolio consists mainly of low-risk Danish and Swedish government bonds, so stable performance is foreseen.
+Further result stabilization has also been ensured by sales of shares in the Czech companies ERV CZ and ECH.